 Having a practice is not the same as doing an activity or learning a skill set.

 ‘Learning a skill set’ requires more commitment and attention.
-Learning to drive, to cook, or to do CPR, taking a class, learning a computer program or a sport are usually done in this way – to add a new skill to what you already know.
+Learning to drive, to cook, to do CPR, to play music, a computer program or a sport are usually done in this way – to add a new skill to what you already know.
 People often approach martial arts this way.
 That’s good too.

 Using your martial art as ‘a practice’ is different.
 It is unusual.
 It is not for everyone and you do not have to do martial arts as a practice to get something great out of it.
 But to make the most of it you do.

 We begin to practice by recognizing the value of an ideal, a form.
-This is always the case in traditional arts, like music, or calligraphy or dance.
-We learn the form, we imitate it, we aspire to perfect our ideal, we try to follow it as best we can every time we practice.
+This is always the case in traditional arts, like music, or calligraphy, carpentry or dance.
+We learn the form, we imitate it, we aspire to perfect the ideal.
+We try to follow it as best we can every time we practice.

 We fall short.
 We persist.
-As we do we change.
-As we change to meet the demands of the ideal we become stronger and more skillful, less impulsive and more free.
+And as we do we change.
+As we change to meet the demands of the ideal we become stronger and more skillful, less impulsive, less distracted, more able and more free.

 We need to choose the ideal carefully.
 It has to be proven.
 It has to reward the people who have followed it – the people whose example we can see – with mastery.
 By their example and the results of their practice, you can judge if the practice works.
 If it is something you would like to use to master your own life, and make your art your own.